CROCP/pdsnd_github/README.md

 bikeshare.py

 ### Credits
 Credit to Udacity for the templates for all files herein.
+And, of course, to myself for being simply awesome